isomerpages/ura-lkywcp/_laureates/1a-2012-laureate.md

 |--|--|--|
 | 2012 Prize Laureate | New York City | North America |

-***New York City is recognised for its successful reinvention and rejuvenation of the city framed by PlaNYC - a blueprint for a greater and greener city.***
+***New York City is awarded the 2012 Prize for its successful reinvention and rejuvenation of the city framed by PlaNYC - a blueprint for a greater and greener city.***

 ![New York City Times Square](/images/laureates/nyc.jpg) _A pedestrian-friendly New York Times Square © NYCDOT_